 (State-Sponsored Assistance for Residents of California)

-The Board of Governors Enrollment Fee Waiver (BOG) waives the per unit fees charged for enrollment for an eligible student.
+The California College Promise Grant waives the per unit fees charged for enrollment for an eligible student.
 It also waives any parking permit fee in excess of $30 per term.
 Applications and information are available in the Financial Aid Office, as well as other Student Services offices.
 Students are encouraged to also complete the Free Application for Federal Student Aid (FAFSA) because many are eligible for other types of aid.
-Online you can apply at www.santarosa.edu/BOG.
+Online you can apply at: https://financialaid.santarosa.edu/california-college-promise-grant

 Cal Grant A — Cal grant A pays tuition at a university.
 For students who plan to transfer, it can be held on reserve while the student attends community college.